Legatum & Partners

 Unpaid business client — B2B recovery strategy

 When a professional client delays, avoids or refuses payment, the issue is no longer a simple reminder.
-The file must be structured: evidence, debtor behaviour, contractual basis, dispute risk, recovery prospects and the right trajectory.
+The case must be structured around the evidence, debtor behaviour, contractual basis, dispute risk, recovery prospects and the appropriate recovery strategy.

 Unpaid client B2B claim Evidence Negotiation Pre-litigation Enforcement